+B-641 RECORDING OUTSTANDING INFORMATION

-B-641 The method used for recording outstanding information may be one of the following.
+The method used for recording outstanding information may be one of the following.

-- B-641.1 A Geographic Information Systems (GIS) Database is an electronic method of storing all validated and relevant geospatial information and associated metadata.
+B-641.1 A Geographic Information Systems (GIS) Database is an electronic method of storing all validated and relevant geospatial information and associated metadata.
 Such a database can be maintained up to date, so that a NE of a chart can be generated relatively quickly without recourse to the original documents.
 Carefully managed, such databases can reflect the 'real world' for all relevant hydrographic information required to produce charts and other products in different formats (eg paper, ENC) and at different scales with reduced final manual intervention in the production process.

-In practice, the technology is still being developed for nautical chart applications. - B-641.2 'Running compilations'.
+- B-641.2 'Running compilations'.
 These are compilations which run for the whole time between editions, so that at any time, it is comparatively easy to produce the NE when it is decided the amount of change justifies it.
 The disadvantage is that some detail may have to be reworked to make way for newer information before it is published, thus resulting in nugatory effort.
 They may be in analogue or digital form, depending on the compilation system being used in the hydrographic office. - B-641.3 'Standard' or 'Pattern' copies.
 These are printed copies of current charts, marked up to show the outstanding information in some detail.
 This enables work done during assessment of data to be transferred to the standard in a way which will provide some impression of the amount and significance of data outstanding.
 However, it is more time consuming and on 'busy' charts it may get confusing as some outstanding data is replaced by newer data.
 An alternative is to hold assessment work as a series of overlays to the standard. - B-641.4 Manuscript lists.
 These may be used to record both the data (with some unique identifier to facilitate retrieval from the archive) and a summary of the differences identified in the area of a chart.
-This is simple to administer, but has the disadvantage of giving little impression of how out-of-date a chart's depiction may have become. - B-642 Recording decisions.
-In a period of increasing litigation, hydrographic offices may consider it sensible to carefully record decisions they make about the use of received information, in particular when any information is rejected for chart use or for immediate action.
-The following is intended as guidance for hydrographic offices that do consider such recording to be sensibleuseful.
-However, it is not intended by the IHO that this guidance should be relied on by hydrographic offices as being a way of avoiding possible litigation against them.
+This is simple to administer, but has the disadvantage of giving little impression of how out-of-date a chart's depiction may have become.